Roy-Fokker/sdl-threadpool-tasks/readme.md

-# Learning how Threadpool works
+# Learning how Threadpool works with SDL3 GPU

 ## Uses
 - CPM.cmake for package management